 Due to the extended duration of data collection, which may take up to two hours, participants will be compensated for their time (irrespective of their study group assignment).
-The proposed participant in India form of 100INR for each interaction (baseline assessment, 1-year follow up, 2-year follow up).
-Where possible transfer of funds will be via mobile transfer
+The proposed participant reimbursement in Kenya will be in the form of 500KES for each interaction (baseline assessment, 1-year follow up, 2-year follow up).
+Where possible, transfer of funds will be via M-PESA.